Skip to main content

 • 5x total points on travel purchased through Chase Travel, excluding hotel purchases that qualify for the $50 Annual Chase Travel Hotel Credit

-• 3x points on dining, including eligible delivery services, takeout and dining out
+• 3x points on dining, including eligible delivery services, online groceries and select streaming services

 • 2x on other travel purchases